function61/turbobob/docs/development-time-http-ingresses/README.md

 ---------------

-Now that you decided on the wildcard DNS entry, you need to configure that in Turbobob user config (this file applies to the projects that you develop).
+Now that you decided on the wildcard DNS entry, you need to configure that in Turbobob user config (this file applies to all the projects that you develop).

 In our example case the wildcard entry is `*.dev.example.com`.